 The workshop led to the development of the APN Climate Adaptation Framework to enhance science-based adaptation activities of APN countries.

-APN in partnership with the Asia-Pacific Adaptation Network (APAN) will organise a Proposal Development Training Workshop to build capacity of scientists and practitioners in climate adaptation, including adaptation planning and through a “train the trainers” approach.
+APN in partnership with the Asia-Pacific Adaptation Network (APAN) will organize a Proposal Development Training Workshop to build capacity of scientists and practitioners in climate adaptation, including adaptation planning and through a “train the trainers” approach.